epm0dev/Lens-dev/README.md

 ### Tasks
 - Update projects.admin models to allow for more intuitive project creation and editing (inlines for content models in change project view), use AdminPlus functionality
 - Fix project page scroll padding so that the bottom of the project card above is not in view when a card's see more button is clicked
+    + When project details opened, resize shadow box to fit new height of document
+    + When project details opened, set z-index of repo items to be below shadow box so hover animation stops working
 - Add button to download resume on resume page (and on home page?)
+- Add portrait to home page

 ### Future Tasks